 Consideration is given to how greater depth will be taught, learnt and demonstrated within each lesson, as well as how learners will be supported in line with the school’s commitment to inclusion.
 Outcomes of work are regularly monitored to ensure that they reflect a sound understanding of the key identified knowledge.
 Within our knowledge-rich approach, there is a strong emphasis on people and the community of our local area.

-Emphasis is placed on analytical thinking and questioning which helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world and are curious to know more about the past.
+Outcomes in history books, evidence a broad and balanced history curriculum and demonstrate the children’s acquisition of identified key knowledge.
+Children review their learning at the end of every lesson and revisit this at the start of their next lesson to embed key concepts; they are also encouraged to review their understanding at the end of each unit and draw comparisons to their starting points.
+Emphasis is placed on developing curiosity, analytical thinking and questioning which helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 Through this study, pupils learn to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.

 For further detail on our progression model and policy, please click on the tabs below.

-History Lead: Mrs Bates
+Mrs Sarah Bates